Skip to main content

 Discrete Convergence

 Does code that an LLM thinks is high-quality actually pass real tools?
-Phase 2 replaces subjective LLM scoring with automated tool measurement.
+Phase 2 replaced subjective LLM scoring with automated tool measurement.

 Hypothesis